 The Act specifically prohibits employers from using employment applications or printing or circulating statements, advertisements, or publications that indicate an unlawful discriminatory preference, limitation, or specification, unless the factors are BFOQs.
 The Act applies to all employers; however, the sections pertaining to disability discrimination apply to employers with six or more employees only.

 Employers may not administer or use employment tests that negatively reflect on an applicant's or employee's impaired sensory, manual, or speaking skills unless the test is specifically designed to measure such skills.
 Other selection or testing that may discriminate against individuals with disabilities is prohibited unless such factors or practices are related to the job in question and are consistent with business necessity (OR Rev. Stat.
 Sec.
 659A.112).

-The Oregon Fair Employment Opportunity Act prohibits employers from discriminating against job applicants who are currently unemployed (OR SB 1548 3/27/12).
-Employers are prohibited from including current employment as a job qualification when advertising a job vacancy, refusing to ...
+The Oregon Fair Employment Opportunity Act prohibits employers from discriminating against job applicants who are currently unemployed (OR Rev. Stat. ...